MedAmine-Zalila1/MedAmine-Zalila1/README.md

 **`Junior Software Developer (Web & Mobile Apps)`**
 # 💫 About Me:
-💻 Junior Software Developer | Passionate About Web & Mobile Development
+💻 Junior Software Engineer | Passionate About Web & Mobile Development

 👋 Hi!
-I’m Mohamed Amine, a Junior Software Developer with a background in Computer Technologies.
+I’m Mohamed Amine, a Junior Software Engineer with a background in Computer Technologies.
 Recently graduated and excited to grow in my career, I'm eager to tackle new challenges and contribute to innovative projects.

 🚀 What Drives Me
 Passionate about web development, I strive to build impactful web and mobile applications.
 My skills span front-end tools like HTML, CSS, and ReactJS, along with backend technologies like .NET and PHP (Symfony).
 I'm also enhancing my mobile development knowledge using Flutter to deliver versatile, user-focused solutions.